 Genre: Drama Performance Dates: 9/27/19 – 10/13/19 | Audition Dates: 7/21/19 & 7/22/19

 Directed by Beverly Spangler

 Bringing Charles Dickens’ beloved novel to life, Lionel Bart’s Oliver! takes audiences on a wild adventure through Victorian England.
 Join young, orphaned Oliver Twist as he navigates the London’s underworld of theft and violence, searching for a home, a family, and – most importantly – for love.
-When Oliver is picked up on the street by a boy named the Artful Dodger, he is welcomed into a gang of child pickpockets led by the conniving, but charismatic, Fagin.
-When Oliver is falsely accused of a theft he didn’t commit, he is rescued by a kind and wealthy gentleman, to the dismay of Fagin’s violent sidekick, Bill Sykes.
-Caught in the middle is the warm-hearted Nancy, who is trapped under Bill’s thumb, but desperate to help Oliver, with tragic results.
+Journey with Oliver as he meets the unforgettable Artful Dodger, the conniving, but charismatic, Fagin and his gang of child pickpockets, Fagin’s violent sidekick Bill Sikes and the warm-hearted Nancy, who is trapped under Bill’s thumb, but desperate to help Oliver.
 With spirited, timeless songs like “As Long as He Needs Me,” “Food, Glorious Food,” and “Where is Love,” Oliver! is a musical classic.
 Genre: Musical

 Performance Dates: 11/8/19 – 11/24/19 | Audition Dates: 8/25/19 & 8/26/19